 grub2-mkconfig -o /boot/grub2/grub.cfg

-Reboot the system to verify; if there are no issues, it's OK.
+Restart the system to verify; if there are no issues, it's OK.

-Enable BBR on CentOS7 New Kernel
+Enable BBR on the New Kernel in CentOS7

 To enable the new kernel on the freshly installed CentOS7, simply copy and execute the code below.